 Eating late at night has also been linked to disrupted sleep.

-This study found that the more people ate in the evening – especially foods with a high fat content – the worse their sleep was.
-Specifically, it revealed that they spent less time in REM sleep (one of the most restorative stages of the sleep cycle) and had more difficulty falling and/or staying asleep.
+This study found that the more people ate in the evening – especially foods high in fat – the worse their sleep was.
+Specifically, it revealed that the later the meals, the more difficulty they had falling and/or staying asleep.

 Plus, if you’re prone to experiencing acid reflux, the combination of eating before bed and lying down can trigger heartburn, which can disrupt sleep.